kelindar/bert/README.md

 # Go Wrapper for BERT C++ Library

-This repository contains a Go wrapper for the [bert.cpp](https://github.com/skeskinen/bert.cpp) library, or an updated fork [embeddings.cpp](https://github.com/xyzhang626/embeddings.cpp).
+This repository contains a Go wrapper for the [bert.cpp](https://github.com/skeskinen/bert.cpp) library, or an updated fork.
 The library is semi-deprecated, since the functionality has been integrated in [llama.cpp](https://github.com/ggerganov/llama.cpp).
 However, `bert.cpp` is much smaller and easier to use, so it might be useful for some use cases where one does not need the full functionality of LLM and just wants to use BERT embeddings, for example when using to generate an embedding for a query in a web server or local lookups.

 ```go
 import (